310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/epilogue.md

 {% endbubble %}

 {% bubble Shinobu %}
-…In just a few minutes, our song will end.
+…In just a few minutes, our time will end.

-I only need to endure until then, and as a ninja, I excel at that.[^6] If I say I am okay, then it means I am okay.
+I only need to endure until then, and as a ninja, I excel at that.[^6] If I say I'm okay, then it means I'm okay.
 {% endbubble %}

 {% bubble Mao %}